dsjstc/zeg__symmetric_db/README.md

-# Sym demo package
+# Symmetric DS demo package

-In the process of trying to make things work, I created this demo embedded client.
+In the process of trying to make things work, I scripted this demo, to allow me to restart the demo quickly with a totally clean setup.
 The scripts are linux-only, but you should be able to get the idea by reading them.

-emsy/emclient/

-A (very minimal) embedded client that registers with and talks to the demo root node.
+I'm also including an embedded client and server that talk with the same demo.

-1. Run the server.
-You might use the rundemo stuff for this.
-2. Run emsy/scripts/setup.sh to create an initial client2.sqlite
-	(An embedded client can't set itself up!)
-3. Build and run.
-IntelliJ only, sorry!

 rundemo/